Reivers top Trojans in season’s first dual

-The No. 9 ranked Iowa Western wrestling team is wasting no time challenging themselves as they hit the road to Mason City for a top 10 showdown.
+The No. 9 ranked Iowa Western wrestling team is wasting no time challenging themselves, opening the season in Mason City for a top 10 showdown against No. 7 North Iowa Area College.

-Iowa Western met No. 7 North Iowa Area College in their first dual of the season where the Reivers defeated the Trojans 34-11 on Wednesday evening.
+In their first dual of the season, the Reivers defeated the Trojans 34-11 on Wednesday evening.

 “This was a good start to our dual meets season.
 We just need to keep building on it,” Iowa Western coach Josh Watts said.